 - There are more things to buy today compared to 1930, so people want to consume more and this has driven the desire for more work.

-- Wages have risen and opportunity costs have increased, so people have not made the trade-off for leisure as much as Keynes believed they would.
+- Wages have risen and opportunity costs have increased, so people have not made the trade-off for leisure as much as Keynes thought.

 Mankind has fallen into the trap of over consumption.
 Working hard is cool, consuming hard is not.
 We should be aware that when we pay for something, we pay it with our time which we have spent to earn that amount of money.
 If we keep desiring for more, it makes it unlikely for us to achieve that 15 hour work week any soon.
 But if your goal is to protect your life standards and have more time for yourself and your loved ones, keep reading.